Scottish Labour suspends Rowley amid misconduct probe

 However Mr Rowley remains a member of the party, as suspension of membership is a matter for UK Labour.

-The Mid Scotland and Fife MSP, a former leader of Fife Council and election agent to former prime minister Gordon Brown, denies the allegations and says he will clear his name.
+Mr Rowley, a Mid Scotland and Fife MSP, former leader of Fife Council and election agent to former prime minister Gordon Brown, denies the allegations and says he will clear his name.

 The woman claimed he made her life "hell with his behaviour" and said she had been inspired to speak out after a number of other women made complaints about misconduct by politicians at Westminster and Holyrood.